-Where's The Cover Photo From (What's The Story) Morning Glory Taken?
+Where's the cover photo from Oasis's (What's The Story) Morning Glory taken?

-Get the story behind the 1995 album and one of Britpop's most famous artwork covers of all time.
+We delve behind the Manchester band's 1995 album and one of Britpop's most famous artwork covers of all time.

 (What's the Story) Morning Glory? is one of Oasis's most-loved albums... and with good reason.